utterance/utterances/README.md

 # utterances 🔮

 A lightweight comments widget built on GitHub issues.
+Use GitHub issues for blog comments, wiki pages and more!

 * [Open source](https://github.com/utterance). 🙌
 * No tracking, no ads, always free. 📡🚫